SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 ##### Exporting and Importing Data

 You can export data that has been checked by clicking on "Export...".
-You will be prompted to identify the target directory, where a directory containing all the selected data will be created.
-This export directory will be automatically named "Export_XXYYZZ", where *XXYYZZ* represents the current date and time.
-You may change the name afterwards, but make sure that you always pass the complete export directory to the target PC, where the data will be imported again.

-If you click on "Import..." you will be requested to locate this export directory.
-When you located a valid export directory, a window opens where you can select all data or only a fraction of the data available in the export package to be imported.
+If you click on "Import..." you will be requested to locate this export file.
+When you loaded a valid export file, a window opens where you can select all data or only a fraction of the data available in the export package to be imported.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%2011.jpg)